For Parts only click here

 Warning!
 If you smell gas coming from your unit, you may be in danger!
 You may, of course, get a brief whiff of gas as you light a surface burner, but if you smell gas at any other time, turn off the gas to the appliance immediately.
 Then call your local gas company and ask them to pinpoint the source of the gas.
-If the problem is with the unit, have a qualified appliance technician diagnose it.
+If the problem is with the unit, have a qualified appliance technician such as All Better Appliance come out and diagnose it ASAP!

 If the hinges have become worn, damaged, or bent, you probably need to replace them.
 We recommend replacing both hinges at the same time, to prevent uneven wear of the undamaged hinge.